entropic-dev/boltzmann/README.md

 }
 ```

 To run: `./boltzmann.js`.
-And to view the response: `curl GET localhost:5000/hello/world`
+And to view the response: `curl http://localhost:5000/hello/world`

 ## Creating a boltzmann app